 - The External Auditor has an annual opportunity to raise any issues concerning Internal Audit activity with the Audit Committee. - External assessments conducted at least once every five years by a qualified, independent assessor or assessment team from outside the organisation in accordance in the PSIAS.
-Wyre Council has decided that the preferred method of completion would be through the self-assessment contained within CIPFA's Application Note, with an independent validation from a peer review (organised through the Lancashire District Audit Group Meetings).
-Results will be reported annually to the Audit Committee.
-The independent assessment and validation of the Lancashire Districts commenced in November 2016, with Wyre's assessment being scheduled for March 2018.
+The most recent assessment was carried out in 2018 with no significant issues reported.